Code-Institute-Submissions/battleships-23/README.md

   The fire_missile function contained an unnecessary call to the check_valid_position function leftover from earlier development.

-  When the code to add guesses to the opponents play board was introduced ([commit 009a4b8](https://github.com/ianmeigh/battleships/commit/009a4b82f7450d19578e89bcd0dabc0a2e0455a8)), this validation check produced errors as it did not contain logic to handle the new strings "Hit" and "Miss" added to the the play_board list, therefore the check returned False.
+  When the code to add guesses to the opponent's play board was introduced ([commit 009a4b8](https://github.com/ianmeigh/battleships/commit/009a4b82f7450d19578e89bcd0dabc0a2e0455a8)), this validation check produced errors as it did not contain logic to handle the new strings "Hit" and "Miss" added to the the play_board list, therefore the check returned False.

-  A string would then be checked to see if it was 'in' the returned value raising a TypeError as a bool is not iterable.
+  A string would then be checked to see if it was `in` the returned value raising a TypeError as a bool is not iterable.

 - Update print statements to fit terminal width constraints - [Link to